saberouechtati/InterviewTest/README.md

         *   **Item Sizing:** `OddItemRow` is designed not to take full width/height.
         *   **Complete Information Display:** All required fields (`name`, `sellIn`, `oddsValue`, `image`) are now displayed for each item.
         *   **Image Loading:** Images are fetched from URLs and displayed.
+            *   **Efficient Caching with Coil:** This is achieved using the [Coil (Coroutine Image Loader)](https://coil-kt.github.io/coil/) library.
+Coil provides an automatic and efficient multi-layered caching mechanism (memory and disk caches) out-of-the-box.
+                *   **Benefits of Coil's Caching:**
+                    *   **Improved Performance:** Frequently accessed images are loaded quickly from memory or disk, reducing wait times and providing a smoother user experience.
+                    *   **Reduced Network Usage:** By caching images, the app minimizes redundant network requests, saving users' data and reducing server load.
+                    *   **Offline Support (Basic):** Images previously loaded and cached on disk can often be displayed even when the device is temporarily offline (depending on cache validity and server cache headers).
+                    *   **Optimized Resource Management:** Coil manages image decoding and memory allocation efficiently.
     *   **Improved User Experience (Goal 1, Goal 2):**
         *   Clear visual feedback for loading states and error conditions.
         *   The "Update Odds" button provides the user with direct control to refresh the data.